-Here the previous values in Vector2 are replaced by 100 standard-normal random numbers, with a default mean = 0 and standard deviation = 1.
-We could easily change these defaults to whatever we want.
-For example, rnorm(20, mean=25, sd=17) returns a vector containing 20 numbers drawn randomly from a set of normally distributed numbers with mean of 25 and standard deviation of 17).
+Here the previous values in Vector2 are replaced by 100 standard-normal random numbers (the default mean = 0 and standard deviation = 1, we could easily change these defaults eg: rnorm(20, mean=25, sd=17) returns a vector containing 20 numbers drawn randomly from a set of normally distributed numbers with mean 25 and standard deviation 17).
 If we wish to print only one of the elements of a vector we index the element using square brackets as in the following example.